Entering Laguna del Laja National Park, Antuco Volcano in the distance.

 Across the Andes and back into Chile

 As we doubled back along the shore road Paola hollered at me to stop, pointing at a set of blue gates, behind which, a long tatty driveway climbed up a steep hill.
-It had looked pointless to me, but I pulled over.
+It looked pointless to me, but I pulled over.
 Within moments I was being introduced to Valentino, an Italian (like Paola), who would be our host for the night.
-The driveway wound up atop a headland where he, and his one-man crew, were building a hotel.
+The driveway wound up atop a headland where he was building a hotel.
 It was a stunning spot, with a view of the Pacific on one side and a pristine estuary, meandering off into the valley, on the other.
 Our room, the only one completed, was oddly up-market and glitzy for Chile.
 His taste in decor aside, Valentino was an excellent host.
 He showed us around, explaining his grand plans for his plush resort.
 Seeing we had no food, he offered to make us dinner.
 And so, we found ourselves still wearing our motorcycle gear, sitting at a little table he had made up with a flower and a lamp, in what would eventually be an indoor pool and restaurant.
-Construction materials lay scattered around, a giant empty hole behind us, the future centerpiece of his dream.
-Valentino’s thick, Italian accent hung in the air with the dust as he told us his life story.
-I went to bed marveling at the surreal moments like these that make unguided touring so extraordinary.
+Construction materials lay scattered around, and the future centerpiece of his dream, a giant empty hole behind us.
+Valentino’s thick, accent hung in the air with the dust as he told us his life story.
+I went to bed marveling at the surreal moments and generosity of strangers, which make unguided touring so extraordinary.

-Just as Lady Luck appeared to deserted us, we found Valentino
+Just as Lady Luck appeared to desert us, we found Valentino

 The morning was breath-taking.
 Valentino really had picked a glorious spot.
 Paola slept late while I sat high on the cliff edge in the warming sun, watching the Pacific waves roll onto a deserted beach.
 Valentino bode us a fond farewell and we headed off, sticking to the coast road, which quickly turned to dirt.
 This time I tackled it standing up.
 Now I could effectively counter the weight of the bike with my own and we negotiated the rubble tracks of the coast with relative confidence.
 We drove into Buchupureo late that afternoon and, this time did not hesitate to book the first decent place we saw.
 El Peurto Cabañas and Restaurant is situated next to a long black beach, nestled between two headlands.
 There were a dozen cabins tucked into the hillside above the restaurant and ours, the last available, was the highest.
 We watched the sunset over the idyllic bay from our little deck, donned our least smelly clothes, and headed down to the restaurant.
 The owners had managed to squeeze us into their New Year’s Eve dinner party.
 Despite being the only foreigners, we were given a warm reception.
-By 1 AM Paola had to take me home, wine and fatigue had got the better of me.
-We wished our new friends a Buon Anno and before turning in, gazed at the incredible night sky for a while.
-In summer, it doesn’t get properly dark here until early in the morning but when it does, the Milky Way and the red of Mars are clearly visible amongst the countless stars.
+Not long after midnight, we wished our new friends a Buon Anno and stumbled back up the path, wine and fatigue having got the better of us.
+Before turning in, we gazed at the incredible night sky for a while.
+In summer, it doesn’t get properly dark here until the early morning, but when it does, the Milky Way and the red of Mars are clearly visible amongst the countless stars.

 The beach at Buchupureo

 We had three days and 350 miles to get back to Santiago.
 Some of it looked like it might be tough, but mostly it was paved and so we booked another night and took the day off.
 The following morning, however, became very challenging, very quickly.
-The roads were a mix of sand and rubble and were very soft in places.
+The roads were a mix of sand and rubble, and very soft in places.
 I took it on standing up and our heavy GS ate it all up, the handling vastly improved with a softer setting on the ESA.
-I was determined to spend this night, our last, camping.
-Our original plan was to head for the surfer town, Pichilemu but the persistent onshore breeze had become chilly so we picked a lake on the map, slightly inland, and halfway to Santiago.
-Lake Vichuquen, like many in Chile, is more akin to a Loch and it meanders among picturesque, pine forested hills.
+I was determined to spend our last night camping.
+Our original plan was to head for the surfer town, Pichilemu but the persistent onshore breeze had become chilly, instead, we picked a lake on the map, slightly inland, and halfway to Santiago.
+Lake Vichuquen meanders among picturesque, pine forested hills, and like many in Chile, is more akin to a loch.
 We repeated the mistake of driving past the first good place we saw and then got completely lost trying to find it again.
 This was my first real melt-down, fighting the bike through the sand was starting to get to me and we appeared to be going around in circles.
 We finally followed a sign that took us down an alarmingly steep descent of sandy hairpin bends, which eventually rolled into a campsite.
-The camp store had limited fare and so, we ate fried eggs with salad and beer, sitting on our little dock, watching the sunset over the beguiling lake.
+The camp store had limited fare and so, we ate fried eggs with salad, sitting on our little dock while the sunset over the beguiling lake.

 The Last Leg and Farewell to Our Trusty BMW

-We jumped out of the tent early the next morning, repacked the GS for the last time, and stole a final glance at the lake.
-As we climbed the scary, sandy hill of many bends, I was acutely aware of what a gigantic pisser it would be if I dropped the bike now.
+Early the next morning we repacked the GS for the last time and stole a final glance at the lake, before climbing the scary, sandy hill of many bends.
+I was acutely aware of what a gigantic pisser it would be if I dropped the bike now.
 I was determined to keep a clean sheet.
-So, it was daunting to find the very last stretch of dirt track was a very steep hill, ending in a deep patch of soft sand.
+So, it was daunting to find the last stretch of dirt track was a very steep hill, ending in a deep patch of soft sand.
 Great!
-With huge relief we got back on to the asphalt, unscathed.
-Our final run, a superb, winding road through salt flats, vineyards, and farmland, brought us out on the circular highway that runs around Santiago City.
+With huge relief we got back onto the asphalt, unscathed.
+Our final run, a superb winding road through salt flats, vineyards, and farmland, brought us out on the circular highway that runs around Santiago City.
 I got us properly lost again, eventually returning to Ride Chile much later than the agreed time.
 Tomás was not perturbed.
-I reluctantly handed back the keys, unseemly as it was, to break up our cozy party of three.
+I reluctantly handed back the keys, unseemly as it was to break up our cozy party of three.
 We had covered nearly two thousand miles together on our South American Odyssey, some of it very challenging, and I hadn’t put a scratch on the bike.
 Of course, the left-hand pannier frame could have used a lick of paint but Tomás wasn’t perturbed by that either.

-The BMW R1200 GS - A true all-rounder and the hero of many an adventure
+The BMW R1200 GS - A true all-rounder and hero of many an adventure